samlader/aws-downscaler/README.md

 - Dry-run mode for testing

 > [!CAUTION]
 > This project is a WIP and is not production ready.
+Contributions are welcome!

 ## Installation